Comprehensive Litigation Representation

 When a “testate” probate action is opened after death, the court is given a will and asked to enter an “Order Admitting Will to Probate.”
 Sometimes, the will offered in probate does not express the intent and wishes of the decedent and action must be taken to contest that will or modify its terms.
-Some (but by no means all) examples of how this may arise include:
+Some examples of how this may arise include:

-- When the will does not include a child born after the will was executed
+- When the will does not include everyone it should

 Trusts are highly important documents with legal and tax implications.
 When trusts (in whole or in part) need to be challenged, clarified or modified, it is important to seek the help of an attorney with significant experience in this area of law.

 Trust litigation may be necessary in order to: